A person holds a white electromagnetic field (EMF) meter with a green circuit board antenna in front of their face, seated at a black table.

 Latnex EMF Meter Cons

 Only RF Readings – Obviously the largest downside of the Latnex is simply the fact that it only reads RF radiation.
-Like the Acoustimeter, this is how the device is designed, but it is certainly nice when the meter measure all types of Radiation like the Cornet or the Trifield TF2.
+Like the Acoustimeter, this is how the device is designed, but it is certainly nice when the meter measures all types of Radiation like the Cornet or the Trifield TF2.

 Quality – Latnex, although they make a variety of EMF meters including ones that measure magnetic field radiation, it has not been around as long as some of the other companies.
 This makes me doubt the reliability a little bit since it has not stood the test of time.